xiaoliang2012/minecraft-terminal/README.md

 * Player: `String`: Player name
 * Range: `Number`: How close you should stay to the player

-Same as follow but uses advanced pathfinding:
+Same as follow but uses advanced pathfinding (bad with anti cheats):

 ```
 >.smartfollow